Questions you may encounter while testing with Suitest. If you cannot find an answer to your question please contact us.

 Avoid using the sleep line at all cost.

 The sleep line should not be used if the app is initialized and instrumentation library ready.
 The sleep line is simply "do nothing for x seconds", therefore, it should be used only when the application has not yet opened.
-When testing apps use the wait until line as you will be saving time on faster devices because you are not setting a constant time of waiting such as with the sleep line, and with the added benefit of verifying some condition.
+When testing apps use assert line with timeout as you will be saving time on faster devices because you are not setting a constant time of waiting such as with the sleep line, and with the added benefit of verifying some condition.

 Make sure the app is completely initialized before starting test cases.